HenryPDT/DarkMark/readme.md

 **Note:**
 - CMake will not auto-download ONNX Runtime.
 You must perform the above steps before configuring the project.
 - If the ONNX Runtime library is not found, CMake will stop with an error.
+- If you encounter CUDA-related errors like "libcudnn.so.9: cannot open shared object file", ensure both CUDA and cuDNN are properly installed and the libraries are in your system's library path.

 **Quick install example for ONNX Runtime 1.22.0 on Linux:**
 ```sh